freshollie/jest-dynalite/README.md

 > Enchaned unit testing, with a mock DynamoDB instance

-`jest-dynalite` is a fork of [@shelf/jest-dynamodb](https://github.com/shelfio/jest-dynamodb), and allows unit tests to execute real queries against a local DynamoDB instance.
+`jest-dynalite` is a fork of [@shelf/jest-dynamodb](https://github.com/shelfio/jest-dynamodb), and allows unit tests to execute real queries against a local DynamoDB instance. it was created in an attempt to address some of the most important missing features of `@shelf/jest-dynamodb`

 ## Why should I use this?

-Using this library makes writing quiries with dynamodb very easy, and your tests can really check if your data is manipulated in the way you expect it to be.
-This in turn makes your tests much more robust.
+Using this `jest-dynalite` makes writing quiries with dynamodb very easy, your tests can really check if your data is manipulated in the way you expect it to be.
+This means that queries and mutations can be developed without ever having to deploy or run your application, and significantly speeds up writing code which interacts with dynamodb.

-`jest-dynalite` was created in an attempt to address some of the most important missing features of `@shelf/jest-dynamodb`
+This in turn makes your tests much more robust, because a change to a data structure or db query in your application will be reflected by failing tests, instead of using releying on mocks to check if calls were made correctly.

+This library could almost be seen as an integration test, but the lines are very blurred these days and I'd definitely place this within the unit testing boundary because it can easily integrate with unit tests.

 ## Features

 - Optionally clear tables between tests
 - Isolated tables between test runners
-- Custom directory for config (monorepo)
+- Ability to specify config directory
-- Remove requirement for java
+- No requirement for `java`

 ## Installation